 For the sickest of the sick: ICU-level care on wheels

 Hear “Boston MedFlight” and most people immediately think of our helicopters.
-But many of our transports—in fact over 40%—are in our critical-care ground vehicles.
+But many of our transports—in fact around 52%—are in our critical-care ground vehicles.

 Sending hospitals with very sick patients call us when their patients require further technology or personnel.
 Our ICU-level ground transport is their lifeline to higher-level, specialized care available at the sending facility.

 Up to the North Shore to pick up a patient in respiratory failure.
 Down to the Cape for a newborn clinging to life.
 Out to Worcester to pick up a cardiac patient on a heart-lung machine who is in need of a transplant.
 In all conditions, 365 days a year, 24 hours a day, Boston MedFlight is there.